 1. The Single Stitch

 The simplest type of stitch a crafter uses to speed up the stitching is the single stitch process.
 It allows the crafter to work faster and increase productivity.
 The process consists of only one thread passed through the needle’s eye and then sewed to the leather through the holes.
-Only an inch of thread is left at the end which can be burned and pressed giving off a nice luxe finish.
+Only an inch of thread is left at the end which can be burned and pressed giving off a nice finish.

 Saddle stitch is a technique used by many crafters to make various items, mainly wallets.
 The plus point of the stitch is the strength, which is unachievable by a sewing machine.
 The process consists of having two stitches in the same row.
 That’s craftsmanship only skilled personnel can achieve with immense precision.

 This specific type of stitch is the best go-to for corners.
 The box stitch helps to maintain the boxed finish to the item.
-It is mainly used in bags with edgy corners.
+It is mainly used in leather bags with edgy corners.
 The stitching process is complicated which requires a number of tools, including an awl and a clamp.
 Being similar to the saddle stitch the box stitch is merely easier to achieve.
 It is used for items that are used to wrap other items like a holster, having a certain gap between the two bolts.

 You probably have seen many leather products like car seats with a stitch in which the thread forms small crosses, this cross-stitching ensure the strength of the element when sewed together.
 The stitch is similar to the single z stitch but instead of the z’s, the stitch forms a line of the x’s.
 Nowadays the stitch technique is vastly machine-based to improve efficiency and save time but still, many crafters use this technique by hand.